pinguinpfleger/ASWX1-FW-MOD/README.md

     No need for high acceleration and jerk values to get sharp edges.
    Read https://marlinfw.org/docs/features/lin_advance.html for more details and how to calibrate.
    By default the K_Factor is set to 0, so it is disabled.
-   To enable it using gcode you should first calibrate your specific K factor.
+   To enable it using gcode you should first [calibrate your specific K factor](https://marlinfw.org/tools/lin_advance/k-factor.html).
-   You can do this [here](https://marlinfw.org/tools/lin_advance/k-factor.html).
    Accordingly set the K factor within your slicer using e.g. `M900 K0.2`

 4. **S_CURVE_ACCELERATION activated**
    This option eliminates vibration during printing by fitting a Bézier curve to move acceleration, producing much smoother direction changes.